George Risk Industries: The Perfect Value Trap

 Bull Case

-The bull case for George Risk is fairly straightforward - if one subtracts the value of their investment portfolio (consisting mostly of liquid bonds, equities, and REITS), the remaining business is priced at roughly 4x after-tax earnings, which is ridiculously cheap by any standard.
+The bull case for George Risk is fairly straightforward - if one subtracts the value of its investment portfolio (consisting mostly of liquid bonds, equities, and REITS), the remaining business is priced at roughly 4x after-tax earnings, which is ridiculously cheap by any standard.

 Despite being in a competitive industry, the company seems to have found a sustainable niche in security and burglar alarm products, producing various parts and equipment with exact specifications, for which the market is fairly well-served by just a few small competitors.
 The company has been around for decades, and the name seems fairly well-known among industry professionals.

-Historical financial performance reveals strong normalized operating margins at around 26% despite their small scale, with revenues fairly stagnant since 20 years ago.
+Historical financial performance reveals strong normalized operating margins at around 26% despite its small scale, with revenues fairly stagnant since 20 years ago.
 The business requires minimal CapEx (below 10% of net sales) and has been consistently profitable for almost its entire history.

 (Source: Author's Work)

 On first glance, this seems like a value investors' dream.
 Although the company is small and somewhat illiquid compared to larger issues, it is sufficient for someone with patience to build a meaningful position.
-Why then, is George Risk a value trap?
+Why then is George Risk a value trap?

 It all boils down to the majority ownership of the Risk family.